Innovation and collaborative, synchronized program management for new programs

 SANY Heavy Energy’s use of Simcenter solutions has yielded positive results.
 The insights gained through leading-edge simulation have enabled the company to improve wind turbine and farm efficiency by 50 percent, and to reduce projected LCOE by more than ten percent.

 “In the rapidly changing wind power industry that has many giants, the key for SANY Heavy Energy to succeed is to fully utilize smart technologies like the digital twin to improve development efficiency and product reliability, thus lowering LCOE and supporting our ultra-low wind speed product strategy,” says Wu Shengfei, CAE simulation manager at SANY Heavy Energy.
-“In this process, Simcenter 3D provided by Siemens PLM Software is a key value.”
+“In this process, Simcenter 3D provided by Siemens Digital Industries Software is a key value.”